Ed94/gencpp/Readme.md

 ***The editor and scanner have not been implemented yet.
 The scanner will come first, then the editor.***

-A C variant is hosted [here](https://github.com/Ed94/genc); I haven't gotten headwind on it, should be easier to make than this...
+A C variant is hosted [here](https://github.com/Ed94/genc); I will complete it when this library is feature complete, it should be easier to make than this...

 ## Usage